luchiniatwork/migrana/README.md

    beforehand (see [Altering Schema Attributes](http://docs.datomic.com/schema.html#altering-schema-attributes) for more details).
 An example would be for instance setting an attribute as `:db/unique`.
-Since uniqueness will be enforced, then making sure that a separate, intermediary transaction takes care of such conflict cases will guarantee that the new setting gets applied successfully.
+Since uniqueness will be enforced, then making sure that the transaction takes care of such conflictious cases will guarantee that the new schema setting is applied successfully.
 2. When there are data transformations as part of the migration.
 An example is a hypothetical situation for example where all entities that used to have `:card/ratings` attribute now also need a default